Smart Home 101

 There are a plethora of home automation options available today, and a few stand out above the rest.
 Belkin’s WeMo series has received CNET’s endorsement as one of the best smart home devices of 2015.
 With WeMo’s flexible home automation system, anything with a plug can be conveniently operated from your phone or tablet.
 CNET also recognized Nest as the best smart thermostat.

 Where to Begin?

 While DIY home automation is a growing industry, it still isn’t as plug-n-play as it could be.
 So where do you turn when you’re not sure how to get everything installed and running smoothly?
-ServiceLive Direct, a subsidiary of Sears, Roebuck and Company, can connect you with authorized installers and service providers who can get your smart home system set up and ready for you to easily operate.
-With ServiceLive Direct, you can either provide your own devices or purchase home automation products through the Sears Connected Solutions Store.
+ServiceLive, a subsidiary of Sears Holdings, can connect you with authorized installers and service providers who can get your smart home system set up and ready for you to easily operate.
+With ServiceLive, you can either provide your own devices or purchase home automation products through the Sears Connected Solutions Store.

 With ServiceLive, you can have complete confidence in your home automation install because we screen all of our providers through a comprehensive process that includes a criminal background check and sex offender registry screening.
 Also, our service providers must maintain a high level of customer satisfaction and possess all the necessary licenses and insurance to operate in their state.
 While we are headquartered in Hoffman Estates, Illinois, our extensive network of experts spans the entire United States.

 Bring your home into the 21st century by having our ServiceLive professionals install devices that make your life easier and more secure through state-of-the-art home automation.